 - Maximizing Engagement

-Similar to the conversion calculation, for each branch we aim to optimize the total engaged trips instead of total engagement.
-To do this we give an engagement score to each branch and try to maximize that score instead of total click or email opens of the branch.
+Similar to the conversion calculation, we aim to optimize the total engaged trips instead of total engagement for each branch.
+To do this, we give an engagement score to each branch and try to maximize that score instead of total clicks or email opens of the branch.

-Engagement score for the branch is the number of branch trips that have fetched a click from at least one of the action campaigns(BTC) + one-tenth the number of branch trips that have only fetched email opens(BTO).
+The engagement score for the branch is the ratio between the number of branch trips that have fetched a click from at least one of the action campaigns(BTC) + one-tenth of the number of branch trips that have only fetched email opens(BTO) and Total Branch Trips.

 Engagement Score = (BTC+ 1/10(BTO))/Total Branch Trips

-The engagement score allows us to optimize for the best-performing branch which might not necessarily be the branch with the most clicks or most email open.
+The engagement score allows us to optimize for the best-performing branch, which might not necessarily be the branch with the most clicks or most emails open.